 Do I have to do my online course work at any specific time?

 One of the advantages of online classes is flexibility; they allow you to do your course work at times that suit your schedule.
 However, online courses have assignment deadlines and specific test dates just like traditional classes, so be sure to check the course syllabus or calendar for dates and deadlines.

 Where can I get technical help with my online course?

 If you are having a technical problem with your course, review the ANGEL Tutorials and see if you can find the solution.
 If not, contact the SPC Technical Help Desk at (727) 341-4357 (HELP) or e-mail email@example.com.
 Help Desk Hours are Monday thru Sunday, 7am-midnight (EST/EDT).

 How do I withdraw from an eCampus course?

 Please discuss your concerns with your instructor before making a final decision.
-If you are receiving financial aid and you plan to withdraw from all your classes, be sure to contact your SPC financial assistance office to discuss how that may affect your scholarships or grants.
+If you are a financial aid recipient withdrawing from classes can cost you.
+Please contact financial aid first to be sure you understand the consequences of this decision.
 If you do decide to withdraw from your course:

 - Check the SPC calendar for drop/add and withdrawal deadlines.

-- If the deadline for drop/add has not passed: Go to MySPC and log in.
-In the right-hand column under Academics select "Drop/Withdraw from a class."
-Follow the instructions for dropping your class and obtaining a refund.
+- If the deadline for drop/add has not passed, login to MySPC and choose Register for Classes from the top navigation.
+Select the drop tab, select the term and continue.
+Follow the instructions for how to drop your class and get a refund.

 - If you still have questions about dropping or withdrawing from a course, contact your Cyber Advisor.